vuejs/rfcs/active-rfcs/0000-new-scoped-slots-syntax.md

 Personally, I think a shorthand is a beneficial addition, as it makes the slot designation jump out from normal props and directives and makes the template easier to scan.

+Some may argue that scoped slots are not that commonly used and therefore don't really need a shorthand.
+On that front, I actually believe scoped slot is an important mechanism for building 3rd party component suites that are highly customizable.
+For a user using a component collection with an API that relies heavily on slots, a shorthand will become quite valuable.

 After the initial round of feedback I agree that `()` as the shorthand can be potentially confusing to beginners, and am now leaning towards `#`.
 Some examples of the usage in a real-world library that relies on scoped slots ([vue-promised](https://github.com/posva/vue-promised)):

 ``` html